grahamcarman/docs/software/role-permission-reference.md

 The System Editor has the same default permissions as the System Viewer, plus:

-- `system.admincount.get`: View system admin users.
+- `system.adminCount.get`: View system admin users.
 - `system.deployment.variables.update`: Modify [environment variables](environment-variables.md) for any Deployment
 - `system.iam.update`: Modify [IAM](integrate-iam.md) roles for any Deployment
 - `system.serviceAccounts.update`: Modify [service accounts](ci-cd.md#step-1-create-a-service-account) for any Workspace or Deployment